frohlich-pedro/aurora/README.md

 Don't expect it to be the new Linux, since i'm a 17y boy who's alone in this project. i accept critics btw

 ## How to run
+> [!NOTE]
-Just enter src/ (where is located Makefile) then just:
+> You need the following packages: qemu-system-i386, nasm, gcc, make Just enter src/ (where is located Makefile) then just:
 ```sh
 make clean && make all